Local Well-posedness of the Free-Boundary Incompressible Magnetohydrodynamics with Surface Tension: Tangential energy estimates

 By integrating $\bp$ by parts in the second term, we can get the cancellation with the third term at the top order

-The main term $I^*$ is treated a bit differently compare to $I$ in \eqref{II}.
-Specifically, one commutes $\Ak^{\mu\alpha}$ with $\TP\p_t^3$ first and then integrate by parts.
-This allows us to avoid the appearance of the higher order interior terms.
+The main term $I^*$ is treated a bit different compare to $I$ in \eqref{II}.
+Specifically, one commutes $\Ak^{\mu\alpha}$ with $\TP\p_t^3$ first and then integrates by parts.
+This allows us to avoid the appearance of the higher-order interior terms.

 Here, $I_B^{**}=0$ because $\Ak^{13}=\Ak^{23}=0$, $\Ak^{33}=1$, and $v_3=0$ on $\Gamma_0$.
 Also, $L_1^*$ and $L_2^*$ can be directly controlled.
 For simplicity we only list the computation of the highest order terms